OpenFero/openfero/.github/instructions/general.instructions.md

 ## Questions to Ask When Making Changes

-- Does this change affect ConfigMap naming?
+- Does this change affect Operarius naming?
 (Breaking change!)
 - Do Jobs need new labels or env vars?
 (Update `kubernetes/jobs.go`)
 - Is authentication involved?
 (Test with all auth methods: basic, bearer, none)
 - Does this add new metrics?
 (Register in `metadata.go`)